Angevon-1/manual_baldursgate2_angevon/docs/BG2_readme.md

 For enhanced, they've shortened the command to:
 C:CreateItem("boot01")
 And then press enter to submit the command.

+The item will appear in the top character's inventory.

 Alternatively, a save editor like <a href="https://sorcerers.net/Games/BG2/index_editors.php">Shadowkeeper</a> (classic) or <a href="https://sourceforge.net/projects/eekeeper/">EEKeeper</a> (enhanced) can be used to edit received items directly into your inventory.